hensleyas21/dsciCapstone/README.md

 - replay_or_challenge: Categorical.
 Binary indicator for whether the play was replayed or challenged.
 - replay_or_challenge_result: Categorical.
 String indicating the result of the replay or challenge.
 - season: Categorical.
 Four-digit number indicating what season the game belongs to
-- series: Categorical.
-Starts at 1, each new first down increments, numbers shared across both teams NA: kickoffs, extra point/two point conversion attempts, non-plays, no posteam
 - start_time: Categorical.
 Kickoff time in eastern time zone.
 - stadium: Categorical.
 Game site name
 - weather: Categorical.
 String describing the weather including temperature, humidity and wind (direction and speed).
-- play_clock: Categorical.
-Time on the playclock when the ball was snapped.
-- play_deleted: Categorical.
-Binary indicator for deleted plays
-- play_type_nfl: Categorical.
-Play type as listed in the NFL source (slightly different to play_type variable)
-- fixed_drive: Categorical.
-Manually created drive number in a game.
 - location: Categorical.
 Either 'Home' or 'Neutral' indicating if the home team played at home or at a neutral site.
 - div_game: Categorical.
 Binary indicator for if the given game was a division game.
 - roof: Categorical.
 One of 'dome', 'outdoors', 'closed', 'open' indicating the roof status of the stadium the game was played in.
 (Source: Pro-Football-Reference)